- Fantastic Team

+Residue such as dust, bacteria provides conditions for mould and mildew growth on your furniture.
 Damaging your furniture while in storage would be a disaster.
 It might turn into a substantial budget set back if you need to buy new sets.
-That is why we are sure you will find great use in our guide which will show you how to clean furniture.
-How to pack furniture and how to store it.

-Now give some time for the cleaning solution to vaporise of the wood and when it is absolutely dry, wax them.
+Remove all dust and wipe the surfaces with a piece of cloth and a bit of detergent.
+Don’t use aggressive cleaning solutions, you don’t want to damage the gloss finish (if any).
+Give some time for the cleaning solution to vaporise off the wood and when it is absolutely dry, wax in them.
 This will give your wooden furniture a protective overlay.
-It will help with preserving it while in storage.
 Wax protects wooden furniture from moisture and splitting.
-Splits in the wood, result of temperature fluctuation, might be impossible to repair.

 Cleaning Metal Furniture